JAQuent/noveltyVR/preparation/powerAnalysis.md

 rightDirection_H1 <- sum(dataH1$n == upperLimit & dataH1$BF > 1) / (sum(dataH1$n == 26 & dataH1$BF <= 1) + sum(dataH1$n == upperLimit & dataH1$BF > 1))
 ```

 If data collection is stopped at the upper limit, then 92 % of the Bayes factors show in the right direction under *H*<sub>0</sub> and 89 % under *H*<sub>1</sub>.
-This shows that even if the rigorous evidence level is not reached after collection 26 per group, we will be still very likely to get a Bayes factor in the correct direction.
+This shows that even if the rigorous evidence level is not reached after collecting 26 per group, we will be still very likely to get a Bayes factor in the correct direction.

 ### 4. How will the distribution of sample sizes look like?